Unseparate Stories | Identity & Human Worth Part III: Whose Pain Counts

 Interpretation shaped public response.
 Sympathy and suspicion do not produce the same urgency.
 Some victims are comforted.
 Others are investigated.
 Suffering does not guarantee empathy.

 Urgency reflects priority.
-Delay reveals what can wait.
+Delay reveals whose suffering is normalized.

 Crisis continues to demonstrate how quickly empathy can mobilize and how unevenly that mobilization can occur.
 When tragedy strikes in highly visible settings, national attention often gathers immediately.
 Names are learned.
 Stories are told.
 Lives are recognized individually.
 Public grief becomes shared grief.